 If there is a voltage difference between the earthing and the panel, it can cause potential induced degradation.

-The country is aiming for more ambitious targets after the commitment of our Prime Minister Mr. Narendra Modi and French President Mr. Emmanuel Macron to the Paris Agreement.
+The country is aiming for more ambitious targets for solar power production in India, after the commitment of our Prime Minister Mr. Narendra Modi and French President Mr. Emmanuel Macron to the Paris Agreement.
 The commitment ensures that 40% of the installed power capacity in India will be from non-fossil-fuel based energy sources by 2030.
 This is a clear expression of India’s efforts and commitment to take measures and tackle global climate change.

 According to the target set by Prime Minister Narendra Modi, the country plans to generate 100 GW i.e. 1,00,000 MW of solar power by 2020 of which 40,000 MW should be procured through rooftop solar units alone.